Gamemackerel/CA-WebApp/README.md

 I built this website using the [p5js Javascript library](https://p5js.org/).
 This made it a smooth transition when I wanted to port important parts from my 'proof of concept version' that was built in processing, but it also has created some incredibly frustrating issues.
 I will be the first to admit that I haven't been able to tackle the issues born from how I implemented p5js in the best possible way (looking at the render-glitch-fix checkbox).
-I also managed to make the UI seem as though it was styled by a Caveman.
+I'll also admit that the UI looks as though it was designed by a caveman.
 In my defense, this was the first website I've made, and essentially my first real programming project.

 Since finsishing the Music Generator I have gotten a much stronger grasp on web technologies like HTML/CSS/Javascript; The project is definitely due for a complete rebuild from the ground up, and p5js need not be apart of it.